Downloading / Integrating the JDBC Driver¶

 Verifying the Driver Package Signature — Optional¶

-Download and import the latest Snowflake GPG public key from the public keyserver:
+From the public keyserver, download and import the latest Snowflake GPG public key for the matching JDBC driver version:

 Your local environment can contain multiple GPG keys; however, for security reasons, Snowflake periodically rotates the public GPG key.
 As a best practice, we recommend deleting the existing public key after confirming that the latest key works with the latest signed package: